Grow Your Own Healing Garden With These 10 Medicinal Herbs

 Keeping your seeds moist is vital for germination.
 Use a humidity dome to keep the seeds from drying out.
 Once they have germinated, water from the bottom to keep the soil moist and avoid damping off.

-Transplanting and Direct Sowing Herbs
+Transplanting vs Direct Sowing Herbs

 Transplanting seedlings the right way will lead to healthy plants.
 Take time to acclimate your medicinal herbs to their outdoor conditions.